-If you have a national bank-issued credit card, a cell phone services contract, or you have borrowed from a payday lender, purchased a new or used car, or signed a home improvement contract, your contracts may contain binding arbitration clauses.
+If you have a national bank-issued credit card, a cell phone services contract, or you have borrowed from a payday or auto title lender, purchased a new or used car, or signed a home improvement contract, your contracts may contain binding arbitration clauses.

 Q: What is a binding arbitration clause?